webfolderio/curses4j/README.md

-This is an easy-to-use, fully cross-platform Java wrapper for the *nix curses terminal library.
+This is an easy-to-use, fully cross-platform Java wrapper for the [ncurses](https://en.wikipedia.org/wiki/Ncurses) in GNU/Linux and [PDCurses](https://en.wikipedia.org/wiki/PDCurses) in Windows terminal library.
 The project is able to load the OS-specific native implementation of curses at runtime which means you can deploy the same binary to Windows & Linux.

 Supported Java Versions
 -----------------------